M.Sc. Fabian Flassig

 Ausgeschriebene Angebote für Abschlussarbeiten

-- Probing multiphoton wave packets using superconducting nanowire detectors
+- Probing single and multiple photons with modular superconducting nanowire detectors

 In this project we aim at adding photon-number resolving capabilities to optical waveguide-integrated SSPDs to detect multi-photon states in optical cavities.
-We will use established techniques to sputter thin NbN superconducting films and pattern them using e-beam lithography to fabricate the superconducting detectors.
-These detectors will be tested and characterised at low temperatures in an optical microscopy setup to probe the fundamental detection mechanisms.
-Furthermore, the detector design will be optimised concerning the photon number resolution capability.
-In an ambitious second step we will modify the detector design to include an optical gating in the detector and perform pump-probe spectroscopy-like characterisation of this new kind of devices.
+We will use established techniques to sputter thin NbTiN and WSi superconducting films and pattern them using e-beam lithography to fabricate the superconducting detectors.
+These detectors will be tested and characterised at cryogenic temperatures in an optical microscopy setup to probe the fundamental detection mechanisms.
+We will implement a pixel-based photon number resolving technique and study the interaction of these pixels on the picosecond timescale using ultrafast lasers both in the visible as well as in the infrared regime.

-During the project, you will work in close collaboration with a Ph.D. student, therefore, teamwork is crucial on this project.
-Some experience in the areas of optics, electronics, programming or cleanroom fabrication will be beneficial, but secondary to your personal motivation and commitment.
+During the project, you will work in close collaboration with a team of Ph.D. students and postdocs, therefore, teamwork is crucial on this project.
+Some experience in the areas of optics, electronics, programming or cleanroom fabrication will be beneficial, but secondary to your personal motivation and commitment to this fascinating project.
+You will gain skills and knowledge and probably become an expert in various scientific research tasks, including but not limited to thin-film deposition techniques, nanoscale cleanroom fabrication and state-of-the-art electro-optical measurements at cryogenic temperatures.

 F. Natarajan et al. Supercond.
 Sci.
 Technol.
 25 063001 (2012)